 The coming decade is expected to be the decade of the fully electric car.
 The International Energy Agency cites that by 2020 up to 20 million electric vehicles will ply the road, a number that is expected to go up to 70 million by 2025.
 India has a lot to gain from the widespread adoption of e-mobility.
 Electrification will help reduce vehicular emissions, a key contributor to air pollution which causes an average 3% GDP loss every year.
 The National Electric Mobility Mission Plan (NEMMP) 2020 and Faster Adoption and Manufacturing of Hybrid and Electric Vehicles (FAME) scheme were both announced in aspiration of an electric-only future for automobiles by 2030.
-So, starting an Electric Vehicle (EV) charging station will be very much profitable also as the demand for an electric vehicle is increasing the necessity of charging stations will be very much useful.
+Starting an Electric Vehicle (EV) charging station will be very much profitable also as the demand for an electric vehicle is increasing the necessity of charging stations will be very much useful.

 India's electric vehicle market is projected to grow at a CAGR of over 37%, during FY2018-FY2023.
 India can play a lead role in it by switching over the EV mobility to ensure a greener and cleaner ecology.
 Under the Make In India program, the manufacturing of e-vehicles and their associated components is expected to increase the share of manufacturing in India’s GDP to 25% by 2022.